-The project protects northwestern Grand Island from Prairie and Silver Creek flooding south of Hwy 2 and east of Hwy 281; reduces future flood damages to crops, properties, and infrastructures; and eliminates an estimated \$130M in damages during a 100-year event.
-Construction included: 3 floodwater retarding sites in upland areas of Prairie Creek watershed southwest of Cairo; 1 upland detention site in Dry Creek watershed; a series of detention sites in lowland areas along upper Prairie Creek; 3 excavated off-channel detention sites in Silver Creek Watershed; low-level berm to prevent basin overflows from Silver Creek into Moores Creek and clearing to improve capacity.
-Upland/lowland flood control structures were developed with roadways to act as dams, berms built to keep creeks within banks and detention cells were built on 500 acres at Cornhusker Army Ammunition Plant.
+The project protects northwestern Grand Island from flooding by Prairie and Silver Creek south of Hwy 2 and east of Hwy 281.
+It reduces future flood damages to crops, properties and infrastructure, and eliminates an estimated \$130M in damages during a 100-year event.
+Construction included the following elements:

+- 3 floodwater retarding sites in upland areas of Prairie Creek watershed southwest of Cairo - One upland detention site in the Dry Creek watershed - Series of detention sites in lowland areas along upper Prairie Creek - 3 excavated off-channel detention sites in the Silver Creek watershed - Low-level berm to prevent basin overflows from Silver Creek into Moores Creek - Clearing to improve capacity

+Upland and lowland flood control structures were developed with roadways acting as dams.
+Berms were built to keep creeks within their banks and water detention cells were constructed on 500 acres at the former Cornhusker Army Ammunition Plant.